About My Medicare Matters

 About the National Council on Aging

-The National Council on Aging is a respected national leader and trusted partner to help people aged 60+ meet the challenges of aging.
+The National Council on Aging is a respected national leader and trusted partner in helping people aged 60+ meet the challenges of aging.

 NCOA’s mission is to improve the lives of millions of older adults, especially those who are struggling.
 Through innovative community programs and services, online help, and advocacy, NCOA is partnering with nonprofit organizations, government, and business to improve the health and economic security of 10 million older adults by 2020.
 Learn more at ncoa.org and @NCOAging.